KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 The `p_driver_data` pointer is only used by Best Practices validation, but it is used in `vkCmdDrawIndexed()`.
 It may require further review when Best Practices no longer uses the `ValidationObject` lock.

-### BINDABLE
+### vvl::Bindable

-`BINDABLE` is an abstract class representing something that can have `VkDeviceMemory` handles bound to it.
+`vvl::Bindable` is an abstract class representing something that can have `VkDeviceMemory` handles bound to it.
 It is used by the state objects for `VkImages`, `VkBuffers` and `VkAccelerationStructureNVs`.
 It tracks the state for bound memory in a map, which will have 0 or 1 entries except for when sparse memory is being used:

 ```